ovh/docs/pages/account/billing/billing_best_practices/guide.en-gb.md

 * `Cancel`{.action} : on the following screen, specify the reasons for your cancellation request, then click on `Confirm`{.action}.On the expiration date of your service, it will be **permanently** deleted.
 * `Delete ... immediately`{.action} : on the following screen, click on `Confirm`{.action}.
 You service will be **immediately and permanently** deleted.

+To get more information about termination of your services, consult the [How to cancel your OVHcloud services](https://docs.ovh.com/gb/en/billing/how-to-cancel-your-services/) guide.

 #### Account closure

-If you want to definitely close your OVHcloud personal account, check first that it doesn't contain  Then, you ask for deletion from the GDPR form.
+If you want to definitely close your OVHcloud personal account, first check that it doesn't contain active services, pending invoices or ongoing orders.
+Then, use [this form](https://www.ovh.co.uk/personal-data-protection/exercise-your-rights?lsdDoc=exercising-your-rights) to ask for the deletion of your account.
+All related data will be permanently deleted.